Robo-91/TicTacToe/README.md

 * Forms where player can submit names and choose between 2 player/computer mode.
 * DOM manipulation where the players can click a cell to input their marker.
 * Logic where only one player can choose at a time.
+* Use of factory function pattern to create new objects.
+* Use of IIFE to dynamically create a gameboard using javascript.

 To-do list:
 * Finish logic for form that chooses between 2 players/computer.